slerman12/UnifiedML2old/README.md

 It is possible to train multiple instances of the same agent in parallel by loading the agent's weights before every update with the ```load_every=``` flag.

-For example, running an agent that does environment interactions in tandem with one that does offline updates that share an experience replay and weights:
+For example, running an agent that does environment interactions in tandem with one that does offline updates that share an experience replay and weights.

+In a concurrent process:

 ```
 python Run.py replay.save=true load_every=true
 ```

-Then, in a concurrent process:
+and

 ```
 python Run.py offline=true replay.load=true replay.save=true load_every=true
 ```

-Since both share the same experiment name, they will save and load from the same agent and replay, thereby enabling distributional training.
+Since both share the same experiment name, they will save and load from the same agent and replay, thereby producing distributional training.

 [comment]: <> (Also, manual plotting via ```Plot.py```:)